ioBroker/ioBroker.docs/docs/en/config/multihost.md

 Host name of this machine [raspi-sub-1]:
 ```

-at the end the info appears:
+at the end the information appears:

 ```
 creating conf/iobroker.json